AutoFixture/SemanticComparison/README.md

 ## Assembly name and namespace

 Recently the ownership of this project has been passed from Mark Seemann to maintainers of the AutoFixture organization.
-To reflect that change the default namespace prefix and assembly name were changed from `Phoeh.SemanticComparison` to `SemanticComparison`.
+To reflect that change the default namespace prefix and assembly name were changed from `Ploeh.SemanticComparison` to `SemanticComparison`.
 Please use the text replace feature of your IDE to quickly fix all the namespace imports.

 ## Project relocation